armbian/build/documentation/geek-faq.md

 In patching process we are appling patches to sources.
 The process is defined in:

-	lib/patching.sh
+	lib/patch/kernel/sun7i-default
+	lib/patch/kernel/sunxi-dev
+	...
+	lib/patch/u-boot/u-boot-default
+	lib/patch/u-boot/u-boot-neo-default
+	...

+Patch rules for subdirectories are: **KERNEL_FAMILY-BRANCH** for kernel and **U-BOOT-SOURCE-BRANCH** for U-boot.

 ## User patching ##

 You can add your own patches outside build script.
 Place your patches inside appropriate directory, for kernel or u-boot.
-There are no limitations except all patches must have ending **.patch**
+There are no limitations except all patches must have ending **.patch**.
+Subdirectory logic is the same as for default patches.

-	userpatches/kernel
-	userpatches/u-boot
+	userpatches/kernel/sun7i-default
+	userpatches/kernel/sunxi-dev
+	...
+	userpatches/u-boot/u-boot-default
+	userpatches/u-boot/u-boot-neo-default
+	...

+## User kernel config ##

+You can use your own kernel config outside build script.
+Name it as follows:

+**linux-KERNELFAMILY-KERNELBRANCH.config**

+and place to:

+	userpatches/

 ## Compiling or choosing from cache ##